How to Help Your Marriage Last

 Every couple gets married with the hope of it lasting forever.
 Divorce is painful.

-There are steps you can take to help your marriage last.
+There are steps you can take to help your marriage last, some of these tips are inspired by marriage counseling and couples therapy.
 And the best part is, you can enjoy the journey of creating a happy marriage.

 Here are some tips to help you enjoy the journey of helping your marriage last: